roar-net/problem-statements/problems/salt-spreading/README.md

 # Salt Spreading

-Marco Chiarandini, University of Southern Denmark, Denmark
+Jens Kristian Fonnesbach and Marco Chiarandini, University of Southern Denmark, Denmark

 <!-- Put two empty spaces at the end of each author line except the last for
 proper formatting -->

-Copyright 2024 Marco Chiarandini
+Copyright 2025 Marco Chiarandini

 This document is licensed under CC-BY-SA-4.0.